rubyrain44/rubyrain44/README.md

 # 👋 Hello world!
-My name is Lorraine and I'm an aspiring software engineer!
+My name is Lorraine and I'm an aspiring software developer!
 - 🐱‍👤 I am a coding ninja thanks to the online bootcamp that I graduated from- Coding Dojo!
 - 📃 I received a certificate upon graduating for my full stack focuses in: Web Fundamentals | Python | JavaScript | Java
 - 💖 My passion within coding leans more towards front end work.
 I love finding cool and impactful ways to excite the user when presented with whatever project they've stumbled onto.